llamadevstack/llama-devstack-extensible/README.md

 ## 🚀 Run a Model Server

-Run one of the following commands to start a server:
+Run one of the following commands to start a server on port 8000:

 ```
 .\servers\run_rwkv_server.bat